Zeeshan6948/Snappoll-a-Survey-System/README.md

 # Snappoll-a-Survey-System
-# Survey System (Flutter & Dart)
+## Survey System (Flutter & Dart)

 A **cross-platform survey application** built with **Flutter (Dart)** for **mobile** and **web**.
-This system was developed as part of a **university-based project** aimed at building a full-fledged survey solution for academic and commercial use.
+This system was developed as part of a **university-based project** at **Otto-Friedrich-University Bamberg**, aimed at building a full-fledged survey solution for academic and commercial use.
 It enables users to create and manage surveys, share them via QR codes, collect and analyze responses, and manage access rights seamlessly across different platforms.

 The project is designed to be versatile and scalable, making it a perfect tool for academic institutions, businesses, and individuals who need to conduct surveys efficiently.
 It can be used for market research, academic research, feedback collection, event planning, and customer satisfaction surveys.
 The easy-to-use interface ensures that users with little technical knowledge can create and distribute surveys.
 With mobile and web compatibility, participants can conveniently complete surveys on any device.
 The platform ensures data security and anonymity, making it ideal for sensitive surveys.
 Future updates aim to enhance real-time analytics and support additional languages.
 Overall, this project is a robust, ready-to-deploy survey management system.